tijmz/home-assistant/mealie/setup.md

 {% endif %}
 ```
 ## Cooking automation
 I created a helper (Toggle/boolean) to track whether I am cooking or not, which I inserted on my dashboard as a toggle.
-If toggle is set to On, the automation ``run_cooking.yaml`` activates a script called ``script_cooking``.
+If toggle is set to On, the automation ``run_cooking.yaml`` activates a script called ``script_cooking.yaml``.
 This script does several things:
 1. It increases the speed of the comfo fan.
 2. It plays music on kitchen speaker.
 3. It waits for the Toggle to be turned off.